Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/stopwatch04.css"
 ```

 These new rules are prefixed with `.started`.
 The `.` indicates that `.started` refers to a CSS class called "started".
-The new styles will be applied only to widgets that have these styles.
+The new styles will be applied only to widgets that have this CSS class.

 Some of the new styles have more than one selector separated by a space.
 The space indicates that the rule should match the second selector if it is a child of the first.
 Let's look at one of these styles: